Yanomic/yanomic.github.io/content/blogs/draft-api-design-of-payment-service-providers-2/index.md

-## How to respond error to API user
+## How to Communicate Errors to API Users
-Regardless whether the error is unchecked or unchecked, there is no case where they should be returned the end user.
+Whether an error is checked or unchecked, it should never be exposed directly to the end user.
-We should always returned a desired, well-designed and well-documented response to user.
+Instead, APIs should always return a well-structured, intentional, and properly documented error response.

 There are two common approaches to returning error information to API consumers:
 * Embedding an error object within the root-level response
-* Using a separate response schema specifically for errors
+* Using a distinct schema dedicated specifically to error responses

-### Nested Error Object in the Root Response
+### Embedding an error object

 In this approach, the response always follows a consistent schema, even for errors.
 The success or failure is indicated via a status or error field within the root object.